robbytrujillo/beachtourism/README.md

-## beachtourism is website tourism
+## beachtourism is website to beach tourism

 <h2>BeachTourism</h2>